roboflow/inference/docs/inference_helpers/inference_sdk.md

   `disable_preproc_static_crop` to alter server-side pre-processing
 - `disable_active_learning` to prevent Active Learning feature from registering the datapoint (can be useful for instance while testing model)
+- `source` Optional string to set a "source" attribute on the inference call; if using model monitoring, this will get logged with the inference request so you can filter/query inference requests coming from a particular source. e.g. to identify which application, system, or deployment is making the request.
+- `source_info` Optional string to set additional "source_info" attribute on the inference call; e.g. to identify a sub component in an app.

 The following fields are passed to API